Mohsnmonji/Political-Terror_Dashboard/README.md

 - **Dynamic Country, Region, and Global Selection**: Users can choose to view trends for specific countries, regions, or global averages.

-- **PTS Source Selection**: Users can select from three different PTS indicators based on reports by Amnesty International, Human Rights Watch,and the U.S. Department of State.
+- **PTS Source Selection**: Users can select from three different political terror indicators computed by the PTS team based on reports by Amnesty International, Human Rights Watch, and the U.S. Department of State.

 ### Access the App